EtienneDeneuve/jekyll-now/src/content/blog/2023-05-14-supercharge-your-git-experience-part1.md

 ##### rev-parse

-> `git --rev-parse --show-toplevel` will give you the root of the repo, it's easier for scripting ;)
+> `git rev-parse --show-toplevel` will give you the root of the repo, it's easier for scripting ;)

 ##### More on manual hooks